 What should I do if my puppy has an accident indoors?

-Can I use puppy pads while training?
+Can I use puppy pads during training?

 Conclusion